 Some stories share objects or characters with Bible stories but don’t teach the same point or have the same plot; these reappearing objects or people can introduce your Bible story.
 You can point out how the whale that swallows Pinocchio is similar to Jonah’s fish and how Jack and David each had a giant to defeat.

 For kids ages 8 and up, use stories, movie clips, or fairy tales to introduce your Bible lesson.
 In the Disney movie The Jungle Book, the characters encounter an antagonist seemingly lifted straight out of the pages of Genesis.
 Kaa, the deceitful snake who seeks to trick Mowgli, can remind kids to watch for Satan’s deceitfulness.
 After showing a clip of Kaa, say, “How does Kaa try to trick Mowgli?
 What does it feel like when someone tries to trick you?
 How can you remember what’s true?”
 Then turn to your Bible lesson by saying, “The Jungle Book is just a story, but in the Bible, Satan disguised himself as a snake just like Kaa and deceived Adam and Eve.”

-For preteens, use this type of connection to get kids to experience the feelings of the characters in the Bible story.
+For preteens, use this type of connection to get kids to experience the feelings of the characters in the Bible.
 Have kids form groups and talk about the feelings and actions of each character in the fairy tale who also parallels a character in your Bible story.
 Then assign each group a character in the parallel Bible story.
 As you read the Bible story, pause to give the groups time to respond with actions and words about the feelings their characters may’ve experienced.
-Since kids know the fairy tale, they should be able to follow the Bible story even if they’ve never heard it before.
+Since kids know the fairy tale, they should be able to follow the Bible story even if they’ve never heard.